 The explained variable was return or AR.
+AR was calculated for two benchmarks: the S & P5 00 Market Index and the Pharma Sector Index IXJ.
+The explanatory variables were:

+MV (Ln) represents the natural logarithm of a firms’ market value;

+Ln (Prcds) represents the natural logarithm of the amount of money raised in the IPO;

+Prcds (%) represents the amount raised as a percentage of the firm’s market value;

+Years 2013 to Year2017 are dummy variables for the issued years.
+Year 2013 receives 1 for 2013 and 0 otherwise and so on;

+RP represents Research Project;

+PC represents Pre-Clinical;

-AR was calculated for two benchmarks: The S & P5 00 market index and the Pharma Sector Index IXJ.
-The explanatory variables were: MV (Ln) - the natural logarithm of a firms' market value.
-Ln (Prcds) is the natural logarithm of the amount of money raised in the IPO, Prcds(%) the amount raised as a percentage of the firm's market value.
-Year2013 to Year2017 are dummy variables for the issued years, Year2013 gets 1 for 2013 and 0 otherwise and so on.
-RP stands for Research Project, PC stands for Pre-Clinical, I, II and III are for phases I through III respectively, and Mrkt stands for the market stage.
-The next set of variables beginning with "Is" are a set of dummy variables for the firm's drug regulatory stages.
-The dummy variable gets 1 if the firm has products at this stage and 0 otherwise.
+I, II and III refers to Phases I through III respectively;

+Mrkt represents for the market stage.

+The next set of variables beginning with “Is” is a set of dummy variables for the firm’s drug regulatory stages.
+The dummy variable receives 1 if the firm has products at this stage and 0 otherwise.

 The next set of variables from Prd RP to Prd Mrkt are the number of products at each regulatory stage.
 It should be noted a firm can have several products in different regulatory stages.

-T Prd - is the total number of products for a firm.
-Is Onco (Is Crdio) is a dummy variable that receives 1 if the company has oncology (cardiologic) products and 0 otherwise.
-PrdOnco (PrdCrdio) are the number of products in the field of oncology and cardiology respectively.
+T Prd represents the total number of products for a firm;

+Is Onco/Is Crdio is a dummy variable that receives 1 if the company has oncology or cardiology products and 0 otherwise;

+PrdOnco/PrdCrdio are the number of products in the field of oncology and cardiology respectively.
 These variables were measured on the day of issue.

-The number of observations in this section is lower than in the previous, due to the partial availability of data.
+The number of observations in this section is lower than in the previous one, due to the partial availability of data.

-We performed 3 sets of OLS regressions that differed within the time period of the explained variable that was 6, 12, and 18 months post IPO date.
+We performed three sets of OLS regressions that differed within the time period of the explained variable at the points of six, twelve and eighteen months post-IPO date.
 We conducted these regressions for the entire sample and for the subsamples of large and small firms.

-2.6 Regression results and discussion we will present results only for the sector index, due to great similarity in results for AR for the two benchmark indices.
+2.6 Regression Results and Discussion Results for the sector index only are being presented due to a great similarity in results for AR for the two benchmark indices.
 The results of the reduced models are presented in Table 4.
-Panels A, B and C of table 4 are for the six, twelve and eighteen months after the IPO respectively.
-We will refer below to the results of the return variable because of the similarity of results for the AR and return.
+Panels A, B and C of Table 4 present data for the six, twelve and eighteen months points after the IPO respectively.
+We will refer below to the results of the return variable because of the similarity of results for the AR and the return.

 Table 4: Regressions Results

-Panel A: Six months following the IPO
+Panel A: Six Months Post-IPO